-Metals were sampled for at seven strategically identified sites including Spoonbill (BRN13), Aquila (BRN14), Lake Road (BRN15), South Chittering Creek
+Metals were sampled for at seven strategically identified sites includingSpoonbill13 Spoonbill (BRN13), Aquila (BRN14), Lake Road (BRN15),

-(BRN22), Marbling Brook (BRN23), Yalliawirra (BRN25) and Gray Road (BRN27) in August and October 2010.
+South Chittering Creek (BRN22), Marbling Brook (BRN23), Yalliawirra (BRN25) and Gray Road (BRN27) in August and October 2012.

-In 2006, heavy metal concentrations in the waters of the Brockman River catchment were below the limit of reporting except at Yalliawirra (BRN25), the most southern sampling site in the catchment.
-These heavy metals included aluminium, arsenic, cadmium, chromium, copper, lead, manganese, mercury, molybdenum, nickel, selenium and zinc.
-Iron was the only metal which recorded a value which was above the limit of reporting.
+In 2006 and 2007, heavy metal concentrations in the waters of the Brockman River catchment were well below the ANZECC guideline and Hardness-Modified Trigger Values apart from on one occasion.
+These heavy metals included aluminium, arsenic, iron, cadmium, chromium, copper, lead, manganese, mercury, nickel, and zinc.

-In 2007, heavy metal concentrations in the waters of the Brockman River catchment were above the limit of reporting and on occasion above the Hardness-modified Trigger Value on one of the sampling occasions at various sampling sites.
-These metals included Aluminium, Copper, Iron, Zinc and Cadmium.
-The elevated concentrations of these metals could be a result of surrounding land use and practices including fertiliser application, soil erosion carrying heavy metals to the waterways, groundwater contamination and subsurface flow, and the natural occurrence of these trace elements in the soil.
+From 2008 to 2012, there have been many more results that are over the ANZECC guidelines for the various metals.
+Aluminium and Iron have recorded values above the guideline more so than the other metals.
+The elevated concentrations of these metals could be a result of surrounding land use and practices including fertiliser application, soil erosion carrying heavy metals to the waterways, groundwater contamination and sub-surface flow, and the natural occurrence of these trace elements in the soil.
 Water hardness affects the toxicity of the heavy metals in the environment.
-Arsenic and Mercury were both below the limit of reporting on all sampling occasions at all sites (Appendix A).
+(Appendix A).